 One router protects me and my family at our home while the other protects me and my visitors at the office.
-I mention this because I’m not simply writing about these two products from having done research — although there’s nothing wrong with that — but as an owner and a user myself, the best recommendation of all.
+I mention this because I’m not simply writing about these two products from having done the research — although there’s nothing wrong with that — but as an owner and a user myself, the best recommendation of all.

 The Synology RT2600ac - $199 retail

 I first learned about Synology from a co-worker back in 2008, when I was a Systems Administrator at the Getty Center in Los Angeles.
 A co-worker of mine— let’s call him “Lance” — owned a product made by Synology called a “NAS” or Network Attached Storage.
 For those not familiar with the term, a NAS is simply one or more hard drives that you can share on a network.
 Lance’s NAS was an absurdly huge 16 TB in size.
 I say “absurdly” because this was 2007, back when the average hard drive in a new desktop computer was 250 GB.

 Lance raved about both the device and the company - Synology - so I invested in a Synology four-drive NAS myself.
 I wanted a reliable home server and thought, “Hey, if it’s good enough for Lance, then it’s good enough for me…” Turns out, the recommendation was worth its weight in gold.
 Not only did my NAS work like a charm but the company’s tech support was pretty amazing.

 Thirteen years later, my Synology products still have a central place on my network.
 And while the company remains best known for their NAS equipment, they should also be well known for the kick-ass routers that they make for your home or business office.